verus-lang/verus/source/docs/guide/src/logatom-open.md

 when the atomic update is resolved by the `try_open_atomic_update!` macro, the value of `au.resolves()` becomes `true`.
 The user must then prove that `au.resolves()` when the function returns.

+Besides `au.resolves()`, there are two more prophecies we set when the atomic update is committed: `au.input()` and `au.ouput()`.
+These store the final value of `ax` and `ay` respectively.
+We use them internally to give the function postcondition access to the input and output resources of the atomic update.

+For more complicate data structures where the resolution of the atomic update is non-trivial (such as those that [exhibit "helping"](logatom.html#notes-on-helping)), it may be necessary to assert the value of these prophecy variables manually after the AU has been committed.

 ## Invariant masks

 To open the atomic update, its outer mask must be valid in the current scope, that is, we must be able to open every invariant namespace in the set `au.outer_mask()` at the current program point.